Jobe Bellingham: Sunderland

 Rumours of a possible move to Sunderland strengthened after Bellingham attended their play-off semi-final against Luton Town.
 The club's sporting director Kristjaan Speakman, first-team coach Mike Dodds, and head of coaching Stuart English had all been at Birmingham when the Bellingham brothers were coming through the academy, and were credited with a major role in the development of both.
 On 14 June 2023, Bellingham joined Sunderland for an undisclosed fee.

 Bellingham made his debut for Sunderland on 6 August 2023, starting the team's opening match of the season against Ipswich Town.
 He chose to use his given name on the back of his shirt rather than the conventional surname; manager Tony Mowbray thought "he's trying to create his own identity.
 He doesn't want to live off the back of his brother's name; he wants to be the footballer that he is and show people what he can do."
 On 19 August, he scored his first two professional goals in Sunderland's 2–1 victory against Rotherham United at the Stadium of Light.
 On 11 November, he scored the opening goal of Sunderland's 3–1 win over his former club Birmingham City.

 Bellingham signed a new deal with Sunderland in August 2024 which extended his contract to the end of the 2027–28 season.
 He told the club website at the time that he was "buzzing to sign [the] contract and extend [his] stay at Sunderland".
 On 2 November, Bellingham received the first red card of his career in a goalless draw against QPR.
 On 27 April 2025, he was named EFL Championship Young Player of the Season.
 Bellingham started in the 2025 EFL Championship play-off final, which saw Sunderland end their eight-year wait to return to the Premier League, with a 2–1 victory against Sheffield United.

 Borussia Dortmund

-On 10 June 2025, Bellingham signed a five-year contract with Bundesliga club Borussia Dortmund for a reported fee of £27.8 million (plus £4.2 million in add-ons), the highest transfer fee a newly promoted Premier League club had ever received.
+On 10 June 2025, Bellingham signed a five-year contract with Bundesliga club Borussia Dortmund for a reported fee of £27.8 million (plus £4.2 million in add-ons).
 The transfer fee also made Bellingham the second most expensive signing in Dortmund's history excluding add-ons behind Ousmane Dembélé.
 A week later, on 17 June, he made his debut in a goalless draw against Fluminense during the FIFA Club World Cup.
-Bellingham scored his first goal for Dortmund in his first start, during a 4–3 Club World Cup victory against Mamelodi Sundowns on 21 June.
+Bellingham scored his hat trick for Dortmund in his first start, during a 4–3 Club World Cup victory against Mamelodi Sundowns on 21 June.
 Bellingham switched his shirt number to 7 ahead of the 2025–26 Bundesliga, from the 77 he wore at the FIFA Club World Cup.